vitorstabile/logic-programming-basics/README.md

 - **Code generator or virtual machine**: Software that allows the program to run.

 The Bubble Algorithm can be automatize with the C program Language.
-Bellow, there is the source code of the programm:
+Bellow, there is the source code of the program:

 ```c
 #include <stdio.h>